minpegdwende/pm-pymcda/Readme.md

 The package project is composed of 5 directories and 3 files at the root :
 * `readme.md`, the read-me file,
-* the file `setup.py` gives information on the authors (name, reference, ...), the tool info (version, license, packages, ...) : it is called during the installation procedure.
-* the `requirement.txt` file which contains all the libraries and packages needed to execute the algorithms.
 * `pymcda` : which contains contains back seat methods/algorithm and the definitions of elementary objects, particularly MR-Sort objects (defined in the `types.py`)
     * `__init__.py` : which defines the module pymcda.
     * `electre_tri.py` : it mainly contains the definition of an MR-Sort, MCDA classes and their appropriate methods that are called during the creation of new models.